SpaceXpanse/Whitepaper/README.md

 **MetaDAO**
 Open source
 Non-profit - Foundation operated
-- Full-blown Decentralized Autonomous Organisation application to serve as crowdfunding hub for user's projects within the platform
+- Full-blown Decentralized Autonomous Organisation application to serve as crowdfunding hub for user's projects within the platform and more

 ### Entertainment
 **SpaceXpanse: Wanderers** metaverse